Creamy Pasta Fagioli Soup with Kale

 This post may contain affiliate links.
 Please read my disclosure policy.

-Pasta fagioli is a perfect meal to pull magically out of your pantry.
-We always called this soup “pasta fazool” when I was growing up, but my mom definitely did not put cream or kale in it!
+Pasta fagioli tops my list of soup recipes, and I love it because if feels like magic to pull dinner out of the pantry.
+We always called this humble white bean soup “pasta fazool” when I was growing up, but my mom definitely did not put cream or kale in it!

 A traditionally family-style Italian dish, pasta e fagioli — which literally translates to pasta and beans — satisfies on many levels.
 It’s a world away from something you’d order at Olive Garden.